by Kevin Groarke

 As hospital supply chain departments across the country are continually tasked with increasing savings goals year over year, know there is untapped savings potential in the facilities and construction space.
 By standardizing suppliers, signing end-user agreements, identifying third party spend and optimizing GPO contract connectivity, you will be targeting new savings opportunities while getting the most value from your GPO.
 If you need help in this area, check out Vizient’s facilities, capital and construction solutions.

-About the author: Kevin Groarke brings more than six years of experience in the health care industry.
+Kevin Groarke brings more than six years of experience in the health care industry.
 Kevin works as a consulting director on the Facilities, Capital and Construction Advisory Solutions team where he leads engagements focused on driving standardization, reducing costs and optimizing spend in the Facilities and Construction Space.
 Prior to this role, Kevin served as a portfolio executive and helped to expand the breadth and depth of Vizient’s facilities and construction portfolio.
 Before joining Vizient, Kevin spent four years in various roles in supply chain and purchasing in the health care industry.